qiulang/vllm-sglang-perf/readme.md

 ### Test workflow

+1. Setup:
+   - Started with a clean Ubuntu 22 machine with only CUDA & Conda environments installed
+   - No other GPU-intensive processes running during tests
-1. First SGLang testing:
+2. First SGLang testing:
-   - Start the SGLang server
+   - Start the SGLang server, `python3 -m sglang.launch_server --model-path $MODEL_PATH --max-total-tokens 8192`
-   - Run the SGLang stress test script (my gloriously unrefined code, lol)
+   - Run the SGLang stress test script, which is provided as-is and may benefit from further refinement
    - Record the performance metrics
-2. For vLLM testing:
+3. For vLLM testing:
    - Stop the SGLang server
-   - Start the vLLM server
+   - Start the vLLM server, `vllm serve $MODEL_PATH --max-model-len 8192`
-   - Run the vLLM stress test script (my gloriously unrefined code, lol)
+   - Run the vLLM stress test script(which is provided as-is and may benefit from further refinement)
    - Record the performance metrics

 ## Key Findings

 ### The most striking finding

-The most striking finding is from the GPU usage report when SGLang delivers higher throughput than vLLM, more consistent response times, similar or better token generation rates
+The most striking finding is from the GPU usage report.
+While SGLang delivers higher throughput than vLLM, more consistent response times, and similar or better token generation rates, it does so with dramatically less memory usage:

 | Metric                     | SGLang              | vLLM                 |
 | -------------------------- | ------------------- | -------------------- |